scorpia12/Auto-Hacking-USB/README.md

 I am not responsible for anything you do with this program

-Auto Hacking USB V2.1
+Auto Hacking USB V3.0

   Whats New:

-  Completely changes keylogger
+  Re-Adds Keylogger with new features
   Ability to add Bot/Rat bin
+  Fixes bugs with Options and Start
+  Removed Eset AV Remover
+  Adds Silent Batch AV Remover

   Whats new with Keylogger:

-  Option to have logged keys emailed to you
+  		Better performance

-  If you want to add your Rat/Bot bin goto the folder App and drag your Rat to the folder bins
+	If you want to add your Rat/Bot bin goto the folder App and drag your Rat to the folder bins and name it bin